Each agent instance has a numbered directory, starting with

 first instance.
 The following directories are created under

-config: For information, see Configuration files.
+config: For information, refer to Configuration files.

 logs: During agent startup, the location of the logs is based on the container which is being used.
 For example, bootstrap logs for Tomcat agents are written to